How to list loaded kernel modules in Linux

 Steps to list loaded kernel modules in Linux:

-1. Show the current loaded-module table with lsmod.
+1. List the loaded module table with lsmod.

 $ lsmod